 hope.
 A collaboration: Sarah Hildebrand (photographs); Gerhild Perl; Julia Rehsmann; Veronika Siegl (essays).
+Translated from German into English by Alexandra Cox.

 ©2018 Christoph Merian Verlag, photographer, authors, translator.
 ISBN 978-3-85616-860-5